 You want to replace a stay, shroud or your complete standing rigging?
-Quickly check the cost and order online.
+Quickly check the costs and order online.

 You will need the following information:

 4. Type of rigging screws